 - Ph D: English, (2005), University of Washington - Seattle, WA

 - MA: English, (1999), University of New Mexico - Albuquerque, NM

 - BA: English, (1996), Montclair State University - Montclair, NJ

 Todd Tietchen’s articles have appeared in journals such as Criticism, Mosaic, Arizona Quarterly, Western American Literature, and Discourse.
 He is the author of The Cubalogues: Beat Writers in Revolutionary Havana (Florida 2010), which explores the allure of the early Cuban Revolution for several key figures within the Beat Movement.
-He remains particularly interested in the experimental arts, and his current book project, Techne & Aesthetics, examines the relationship between Cold War avant-garde aesthetics and the democratization of computing culture.
-He has served as the editor of three separate volumes of the works of Jack Kerouac: The Haunted Life and Other Writings (Da Capo 2014), Visions of Cody, Visions of Gerard, Big Sur (Library of America 2015), and “O Rich and Unbelievable Life!”: Uncollected Prose Writings of Jack Kerouac (forthcoming Library of America 2016).
+He remains particularly interested in the experimental arts, and his forthcoming book project, Informatics and the New American Poetry (Iowa 2018), examines the relationship between Cold War avant-garde aesthetics and the democratization of computing culture.
+He has served as the editor of three separate volumes of the works of Jack Kerouac: The Haunted Life and Other Writings (Da Capo 2014), Visions of Cody, Visions of Gerard, Big Sur (Library of America 2015), and The Unknown Kerouac: Rare, Unpublished & Newly Translated Writings (Library of America 2016).